NHS-Ryan/windmill_mov_subtitles/README.md

 Link: https://www.ethnologue.com/language/eng/

 Additional processing: data in Ethnologue data was in a semi-structured format.
 Data was scraped using Data_Scrapping.py.
-A RegEx solution was applied to this semi-structured data to extract information into L1 (native speaker) and L2 (second language) speakers.
+A RegEx solution was applied to this semi-structured data to extract information into L1 (native speaker) and L2 (second language) speakers using Process_L1_L2.py.

 **population.csv**